-After listening to the needs of local businesses, the community and stakeholders, Council is introduction of a new regulated parking strategy.
-The strategy will come into effect 14 October 2019 , with a grace period of one month commencing 16 September 2019.
-This grace period ensures the public are given adequate education and warning of the pending changes to parking in Yeppoon.
+After listening to the needs of local businesses, the community and stakeholders, Council has introduced a new regulated parking strategy.
+The strategy came into effect on 14 October 2019 following a one month grace period in September.

 Please ensure that you check the time you enter your park, as well as acknowledge what area you are parking in.
 Thank you for your assistance.